chemnerd28/hledger-autoprices/README.md

 # hledger-autoprices

-This program is intended to use the yahoo_fin API to pull real-time stock prices into file in hledger syntax which can be utilized to calculate real-time gains/losses.
+This program is intended to use the yahoo_fin API to pull real-time stock prices into a file using hledger prices syntax which can be utilized to calculate real-time gains/losses.
 This uses python, so it cannot currently be incorporated directly into the hledger program.
-To install yahoo_fin, simply type '$ pip3 install yahoo_fin' and if you don't have python3 or pip3 installed, please refer to the respective manuals.
+To install yahoo_fin, simply type `$ pip3 install yahoo_fin` and if you don't have python3 or pip3 installed, please refer to the respective manuals.

 Version 0.1-alpha
 known limitations: